aaronicsubstances/bridge-arithmetic/README.md

 - addition of integers with large magnitudes

-Ways to teach multiplication
-- multiplication with counting number operand as equivalent to repeated addition
-  - multiplication with single digit counting numbers (less than 10) by filling grid and counting all cells
-  - multiplication with single digit counting numbers by table lookup
-  - multiplication with one operand being a small single digit counting numbers (5 or less) by repeated addition
-  - multiplication procedure with only one single digit counting number
-  - multiplication procedure with no single digit counting numbers
-  - multiplication with single digit counting numbers by memory recall
-- multiplication without counting numbers operand as equivalent to ratio preservation (aka scaling)

-For subtraction of integers, can teach it in these stages and in the given order.
-At the same time however, any of the stages aside the last can be omitted:
+For subtraction of integers, can teach it in any subset of the following stages, and in any ordering of them:
 - subtraction by count all of remainder
 - subtraction by count forward (most important of manual procedures)
 - subtraction by count backward (mentioned for completeness sake)